Meet our jury

 Piano

-Staffan Becker, head of the jury
+Anna-Karin Larsson, Head of the jury

-Camilla Lundberg, assistant head of the jury
+Camilla Lundberg, Assistant head of the jury

 Polstjärnepriset welcomes Camilla Lundberg as assistant head of the jury.
 Camilla is a well-known culture personality in the press, radio and television.
 She has a solid background as a music critic at Dagens Nyheter, Expressen and Kulturnyheterna, SVT.
-On Swedish radio she can be heard in the popular “Klassiska podden” and among the music experts in “Musik-revyn i P2”.
+On Swedish radio she can be heard in the popular “Klassiska podden” and among the music experts in “CD-revyn”.
 Camilla Lundberg has long experience from jury work: in addition to several music competitions also the Guldbagge Awards, Prix Italia and Rose d’Or.
 As an amateur cellist, she enjoys playing string quartets.